Corey Stewart’s surprise near-victory

 VDARE.com does not support or endorse candidates, but after the fact, I can say I personally was actively supporting Stewart.
 The real tragedy is that far too many people on what could vaguely be called the Trump/America First Right sat out the election.
 Groups like Eagle Forum

 , publications like Breitbart and Daily Caller, and personalities like Laura Ingraham

 gave little to no attention to Stewart.
 I think it’s safe bet that had they rallied behind him, or had he not been fired from the Trump campaign, Stewart would have easily won the primary.

 I am not mentioning this to point fingers.
 I myself gravely underestimated Stewart’s chances Many people who sat out expressed their regret to me in the days after the election.
 If and when Corey Stewart runs for Senate in 2018, he will likely find a much broader support.

 In contrast, the Establishment Republicans and “True Con” activists did not learn their lesson.
 In my day job, I interact with a variety these consultants and activists.
 Every single one insisted that immigration and Southern Heritage had nothing to do with Stewart’s strong showing.
 Instead, they insisted that Gillespie’s mistake was not appealing to Conservative Inc. Multiple people told me that Stewart signing Grover Norquist’s Tax Cut Pledge

 , which Gillespie declined to do, was a bigger factor than immigration or Southern Heritage!

 I predict Gillespie will run away from the National Question issues in the general election—and lose to Democratic nominee Ralph Northam.

 The consultants still won’t learn their lesson.

-Washington Watcher [email him] is an anonymous source Inside The Beltway.
+And Stewart will have an even bigger opening in 2018.Washington Watcher [email him] is an anonymous source Inside The Beltway.